BlakeCLewis/PILN/README.md

 Web-based Raspberry Pi Kiln Control:
 - achieved my goal to run on Rasberry Pi Zero W, but I am currently running on a Raspberry Pi 3b:
-	+ sqlite3 instead of MySQL
-	+ lighttpd instead of apache2 (apache memory was 1/2 pi zero memory, lighttpd does not even show up in top)
-	+ on a Pi Zero W 'startx chromium-browser --start-maximized' (chrome in X with no window manager)
-    + or hit it with browser from other machine on your network
-    + I run full desktop on Pi 3b
+	+ sqlite3 database for firing profiles and logging (very small memory footprint)
+	+ lighttpd web server (very small memory footprint)

 - kiln sitter(KS) as a sensor
 	+ KS functions as 'ARMED', can not start firing without kilnsitter being armed
-	+ mode 1: set top temp lower than KS cone, thermocouple temp is shutoff trigger, KS is safety
-	+ mode 2: set top temp higher than KS cone, KS is shutoff trigger, thermocouple is safety
+	+ set profile top temp higher than KS cone, KS is intended trigger, thermocouple is safety

 Future improvements:
-- record ambient temp with firing data:
-- thermocouple class:
-	+ MAX31855 current harware,
-	+ MAX31856 has 50/60hz filter and a correction table and can do multiple types including S, minimal change
 - performance watchdog:
 	+ warning notifications, klexting;
 	+ shutdown when a minimum rate cannot be maintained,
 - inductive current sensors: element fault indication;
-- zone control: thermocouple/section and control sections independently;
 - crash/loss of power recovery:
 	+ PI comes up, KS is armed & profile is 'Running' then how to consider unfinished segment
 	+ compare temp at the timestamp to current temp